2021 United States Olympic mixed doubles curling trials

 The 2021 United States mixed doubles curling Olympic trials were held from October 26 to 31, 2021, at Curl Mesabi in Eveleth, Minnesota.
-The trials featured ten teams played in a round robin tournament.
+The trials featured ten teams playing in a round robin tournament.
 After the round robin, the top four teams qualified for the page playoff.
 The winner of this event will represent the United States at the Olympic Qualification Event in hopes of reaching the 2022 Winter Olympics in Beijing, China.

 Impact of the COVID-19 pandemic

-The 2021 Trials were originally announced to be held in Irvine, California, but less than a month before they were to begin, the decision was made to move them to Eveleth, Minnesota due to the ongoing COVID-19 pandemic.
+The 2021 Trials were initially announced to be held in Irvine, California, but less than a month before they were to begin, the decision was made to move them to Eveleth, Minnesota, due to the ongoing COVID-19 pandemic.

 Qualification

 The following teams qualified to participate in the 2021 mixed doubles trials:

 Teams

 The teams competing in the 2021 trials are: